Sesil Karatantcheva: 2005: Breakthrough and first French Open quarterfinal

-2005 was Karatantcheva's breakthrough year.
+The 2005 season was Karatantcheva's breakthrough season.
 She started off the year at the tournament in Gold Coast, Australia by qualifying, and then defeating the tournament's No. 7 seed Elena Likhovtseva before falling in the quarterfinals.
-She then qualified for the Australian Open, losing to the No. 4 seed Sharapova in the first round.
-Her most successful tournament to date was at Roland Garros where Karatantcheva defeated the No. 19 seed Shinobu Asagoe in the second round, and then stunned the world with her victory over the No. 11 seed and former world number one Venus Williams in the third round.
+At 15 years and 5 months, she qualified for the 2005 Australian Open, losing to the No. 4 seed Maria Sharapova in the first round.

+Her most successful tournament to date was at the 2005 Roland Garros where Karatantcheva defeated the No. 19 seed Shinobu Asagoe in the second round, and then stunned the world with her victory over the No. 11 seed and former world number one Venus Williams in the third round.
 After defeating Emmanuelle Gagliardi, she fell to Likhovtseva in the quarterfinals.

-Karatantcheva became the youngest female to reach the quarterfinals of a Grand Slam tournament since Martina Hingis in 1996.
+Karatantcheva became the youngest female to reach the quarterfinals of a Grand Slam tournament since Martina Hingis, who was 15 years and 4 months old in 1996 at the Australian Open.

 At Wimbledon, she lost to Sharapova once again, being able to win just one game.

 In 2005, Karatantcheva also won a European club championship in Rennes as a member of the Cherno More Elite team (Bulgarian: Черно море Елит).
 Her teammates were Virginiya Trifonova, Maria Penkova and Tsvetana Pironkova.

 At the end of the year, Karatantcheva came up eighth in the Bulgarian Sportsperson of the Year rankings, earning 676 points.
 She was also honoured by the Bulgarian Tennis Federation as the "Best female tennis player of the year".

 On December 20, 2005, the French sports newspaper L'Équipe reported that Karatantcheva had failed a drug test earlier in the year at Roland Garros (after the 1/4 final match against Likhovtseva), and that she had appeared in front of a three-person panel of judges to explain the results.
 The newspaper claims that Karatantcheva said she was pregnant at the time of the test, which would explain the high levels of nandrolone in her system.
 Karatantcheva has denied all allegations, saying "I am shocked.
 I have not appeared before judges of the international federation."